centricconsulting/FastForge-ReferenceApp-dotnet/template/readme.md

 In order to import for a client we must do the following:

 1. Install the required cli tools:
-    -dotnet
-    -nuget.exe
+    - dotnet
-2. Create the new solution using the nuget package that has either been generated or the one included in this repository
+2. Create the new solution using the nuget package that has been generated
 3. Import the new repository into the version control system we will be using

-## #**TO DO Next Steps for Importing**#